briis/visualcrossing/info.md

 -- | --
 `weather` | A Home Assistant `weather` entity, with current data, daily- and hourly forecast data.

-Minimum required version of Home Assistant is **2023.9.0** as this integration uses the new Weather entity forecast types.
+**Home Assistant version:** Minimum required version of Home Assistant is **2023.9.0** as this integration uses the new Weather entity forecast types.

 ## Configuration